 When you order the smoked sausage at Smoke, which is located in West Dallas at the Belmont Hotel, you will get a whole host of sausages including Pork Andouille, All Spiced Rabbit and Beef Paprika Fennel Seed.

-Brian Luscher at The Grape on Lower Greenville Avenue always has the rabbit mortadella on his charcuterie plate.
+The Grape on Lower Greenville Avenue always has the rabbit mortadella on his charcuterie plate.
 Perfectly wonderful with his house-made mustard.

 Dean Fearing makes a mean antelope and rabbit dish at his namesake restaurant at the Ritz Carlton.

 Braised Rabbit at Nonna

 You may always count on a rabbit dish or two at Nonna in Dallas.
 Currently chef-owner Julian Barsotti has rabbit alla cacciatore with fresh porcini and Anson Mills polenta on his menu.

 Where ever you get your bunny on this holiday weekend, we hope it is safe and happy.